 entered Capricorn in late 2008.

 The deeper truth of Capricorn is that it represents our inner freedom to act according to our own nature and contribute that nature to our society.
 In the East, it’s called Dharma.
-“Dharma is to cultivate the knowledge and practice of laws and principles that hold together the fabric of reality, natural phenomena and personality of human beings in dynamic interdependence and harmony. “ (Wikipedia) Share a free sample Destiny Reading.
-Are you making the right decisions?
-Get the insight of the stars into your life's focus and future now!
+“Dharma is to cultivate the knowledge and practice of laws and principles that hold together the fabric of reality, natural phenomena and personality of human beings in dynamic interdependence and harmony. “ (Wikipedia) Share a free sample Year of the Wood Sheep Forecast.
+The Year of the Sheep is a time of positivity and luck!
+Get a preview of what the year holds for you!

 When our inner life and our personal values shine through in our public life, we achieve Capricorn’s goal.
 Capricorn is where our destiny can shine.
 But for us to accomplish our destiny, we need good role models.
 And the most important role models are our parents.
 So let’s look at another aspect of Capricorn that’s often neglected.
 Just as Cancer